Monday, October 6, 2025

 Best of all were the zinnias.
 My mother loved them.
 So we always had staunch, crisp, bouquets on the dining table, their colors shouting like fans when Henry Aaron hit a homer.
 If my mother had been a flower, she would have been a zinnia.

-There were roses on our dining table in December now, zinnias decimated by garden snails that wouldn't go away.
-In December the Nativity crèche along the shoreline drive nestled under palm trees and gentle Pacific waves rolled onto a wide gentle beach, instead of snowbanks and pines.
+There are roses on our dining table in December now, zinnias decimated by garden snails that wouldn't go away.
+In December the Nativity crèche along the shoreline drive nestled under palm trees, and gentle Pacific waves rolled onto a wide gentle beach, instead of snowbanks and pines.
 The way it must have been.

 The earliest garden memory is from my father's childhood home.
 When we came to visit my grandparents, their chicken coop provided us with many family dinners, and the huge garden besides the usual veggies, had asparagus and a strawberry patch, berry bushes, and a huge swath of summer flowers, especially dahlias, my grandmother's favorite.